csese/D3forceNetwork/README.md

 Version 0.1

 This is a package inspired from the work from Christopher Gandrud.

 He implemented the [d3Network](http://christophergandrud.github.io/d3Network/) package to the [htmlwidgets](https://github.com/ramnathv/htmlwidgets) framework.

+Here the user can only use the forced network layout.
+However, he can add a legend depending on the group as well as changing the radius of the nodes.

 ## Installation